Teedot19/ecommerce-elt-pipeline/README.md

 ## 🧭 7.
 The Entire Pipeline Runs Automatically

-Automation is key to minimizing manual intervention.
+Automation is key to minimising manual intervention.

 **Business Perspective:** The system updates itself automatically whenever new data arrives, without requiring manual triggers or refreshes.